Politics Duds announcement run for Governor

 barfo

 But it's different for men and women.
-For example, women and girls are up to 8 times more likely to tear their ACL.
+For example, women and girls who play sports are up to 8 times more likely to tear their ACL than men or boys.
 Because men's bodies and women's bodies are different.
 Their hip angles are different.
 Their knees are different.

 Going further, men have elongated musculature.
 Heavier bones.
 Larger capacity hearts and larger capacity lungs.